ava-labs/avalanche-starter-kit/src/7-native-to-native-token-bridge/_INSTRUCTIONS.md

 If you followed the instructions correctly, you should have noticed that we minted a supply of 700 ASH tokens on our Subnet.
 This increases the total supply of ASH token and its wrapped counterparts.
 We first need to collateralize the bridge by sending an amount equivalent to `initialReserveImbalance` to the destination subnet from the C-chain.
 Note that this amount will not be minted on the mysubnet so we recommend sending exactly an amount equal to `initialReserveImbalance`.

 So the course of action in this section would be:
-- Call the `addCollateral` method on Source bridge contract and send 700 tokens to the destination bridge contract
+- Call the `addCollateral` method on Hub Bridge contract and send 700 tokens to the spoke bridge contract
 - Send 1000 tokens to your address on the Subnet and check your new balance